Australia Post Logo

 Australia Post Logo 2019-present

-In 2019, Melbourne-based firm Maud revived the original Australia Post logo, created in 1975.
+In 2019, Melbourne-based firm Maud revived the original Australia Post logo, which was created in 1975.
 Designers only slightly redesigned the typography, making the letters large and red.
-Before the rebranding, a survey was conducted in which executives and general managers took part.
-Experts learned the opinion of stakeholders and made up a business strategy based on the data obtained.
+Before the rebranding, executives and general managers participated in a survey.
+Experts learned stakeholders’ opinions and created a business strategy based on the data obtained.

-As part of the project, the designers gave the Pieter Huveneers horn a second life.
-The iconic symbol has returned to uniforms, signage, liveries, merchandise, automobiles, and burst into the digital world in its original form.
-It is now found in post offices across the country with a new wordmark.
-In the classic version, the inscription is on the left, but there is also a horizontal version, where the phrase “AUSTRALIA POST” is at the bottom.
+The designers gave the Pieter Huveneers horn a second life as part of the project.
+The iconic symbol has returned to uniforms, signage, liveries, merchandise, and automobiles and burst into the digital world in its original form.
+It is now found in post offices nationwide with a new wordmark.
+In the classic version, the inscription is on the left, but there is also a horizontal version where the phrase “AUSTRALIA POST” is at the bottom.

-The logo contains an icon in the form of a wind instrument previously used to signal a postman’s arrival.
+The logo contains an icon of a wind instrument previously used to signal a postman’s arrival.
 Messengers blew the horn when they brought mail or left the city.
-It was popular in the Middle Ages but has now lost its original meaning.
-This attribute has survived only as a traditional element of many emblems, including the Australia Post branding.
+This attribute, popular in the Middle Ages but lost its original meaning, has survived as a traditional element of many emblems, including the Australia Post branding.

 Australia Post: Interesting Facts